 they're beautiful.
 They're great.
 A and they were beautiful.
 Yeah.

-CK: Well, I I agree with Sarah, you know, half a dozen beans, split your split them open right and scoop out the seeds and everything before you put them in the bottle.
+CK: Well, I I agree with Sara, you know, half a dozen beans, split your split them open right and scoop out the seeds and everything before you put them in the bottle.

 I did on one batch, I split the beans.
 But I didn't take out the caviar.
 I left it all in the bottle.
 The other one, I just stuck them in their hole without splitting them.